Skip to content

 Step-by-Step Walkthrough

-The slideshow below shows RRT growing a tree through a 2D space with two wall obstacles.
-Blue = start, purple = goal, orange = newly added node, red × = random sample, gray × = rejected (inside a wall), green = final path.
+The slideshow below walks through one complete iteration in detail, then shows the tree growing to the goal.
+Blue = start, purple = goal, orange = newly added node, red × = random sample, gray × = rejected, orange ring = nearest node, orange dashed circle = ghost of proposed new node, green = final path.

 What happens when a tree node gets close enough to the goal?